 How do I Make a Declaration?

-If you are submitting your article for publishing in the conference proceedings of Future of Education that requires you to make a ‘Declaration of Conflicting Interests’, please include such a declaration at the end of your manuscript, following any acknowledgments and prior to the references, under the heading ‘Conflict of Interest Statement’.
+If you are submitting your article for publishing in the conference proceedings of the International Conference on Future of Education that requires you to make a ‘Declaration of Conflicting Interests’, please include such a declaration at the end of your manuscript, following any acknowledgments and prior to the references, under the heading ‘Conflict of Interest Statement’.

 If no declaration is made, the following will be printed under this heading in your article: ‘None Declared’.
 Alternatively, you may wish to state that ‘The author(s) declare(s) that there is no conflict of interest’.